 De Klassieker or 'The Classic' is not only a football game, but a clash between two cities with extreme differences in attitude and culture.
-Feyenoord are considered to be the club of the dock workers of south Rotterdam (the city has the Europe's biggest harbour) and as a result has the tradition of been a hardworking and closely-knit side.
-Supporters view the team's legends as being Coen Moulijn, Wim van Hanegem and Paul Bosvelt - players who reflected the will-power and never-say-die attitude of the fans on the terraces.
+Feyenoord are considered to be the club of the dock workers of south Rotterdam (the city has the Europe's biggest harbour) and as a result has the tradition of a hardworking and closely-knit side.
+Supporters view the team's legends as Coen Moulijn, Wim van Hanegem and Paul Bosvelt - players who reflected the will-power and never-say-die attitude of the fans on the terraces.

 In terms of footballing skill, the Dutch are thought to be the Brazilians of Europe.
 If that is the case, Rotterdam mirrors Sao Paulo, the industrial heartbeat of Brazil, while Amsterdam is Rio de Janeiro, a cosmopolitan metropolis.
 According to Rotterdam poet Jules Deedler, "The country's money is earned in Rotterdam, divided in The Hague and flushed down the toilet in Amsterdam!"
 The analogy may not be the most pleasant, but it is indeed indicative of the feelings of the Feyenoord fans.